At a glance

 The fourth semester is lecture-free, so you can concentrate fully on your Human Resources Management Master’s Thesis.
 Many of our students take advantage of the opportunity to write their thesis as part of a specific project for and with a company.
 However, you are also at liberty to work on your own topic – and, if you like, during an international stay at one of our numerous partner universities.

-The International Business Master’s Degree programme with the specialization in Human Resources Management & Leadership qualifies you for demanding tasks in personnel management functions, in personnel and management consultancies or in strategic staff divisions.
+The International Business Master’s Degree programme with the specialisation in Human Resources Management & Leadership qualifies you for demanding tasks in personnel management functions, in personnel and management consultancies or in strategic staff divisions.
 Further possible career paths are self-employment or an academic career including PhD.